gvanrossum/patma/proto_pep_notes.rst

   A name pattern always succeeds.
 A name pattern appearing in a scope makes the name local to that scope.
-For example, using ``name`` after the above snippet may raise ``UnboundLocalError`` rather than ``NameError``, if the ``None`` match arm was taken.
-While matching against each match arm, a name should be bound at most once, having two name patterns with coinciding names is an error.
+For example, using ``name`` after the above snippet may raise ``UnboundLocalError`` rather than ``NameError``, if the ``None`` case clause was taken.
+While matching against each case clause, a name should be bound at most once, having two name patterns with coinciding names is an error.
 An exception is made for a special single underscore name::